LAP Pledge

 The Ask:

-Please send LAP’s post-clerkship survey to your current and former clerks.
-The more surveys the Database contains, the more applicants will know about you before applying, which creates a comparative market advantage and improves and diversifies your hiring.
+Send LAP’s post-clerkship survey to your current and former clerks.
+The more surveys the Database contains, the more applicants will know about you before applying, which creates a comparative market advantage and improves your hiring.

 Please note:

 - LAP’s Database is not a public access website.
-The only individuals who can read surveys are law students and clerkship advisors at participating schools that have signed up for database access.
+The only individuals who can read surveys are clerkship applicants who registered for database access.

 - The LAP Pledge should not be viewed as an endorsement of LAP.
 Rather, it’s an opportunity to publicly signal a commitment to the transparency and diversity principles that motive LAP’s Clerkships Database.

 - Answers to some Frequently Asked Questions can be found here.
-We would also be happy to speak individually with judges to answer any additional questions.
+We’re happy to speak individually with judges to answer any additional questions.

 LAP views judges as important partners in our efforts to improve and diversify judicial clerkships.
-We welcome your support in this effort to democratize information about judicial clerkships.
+We welcome judges’ support in this effort to democratize judicial clerkship information.

 I’m a judge and this sounds great!
 How can I take the LAP Pledge?